 Hair loss comes with age.
 We men tend to think that we'll age 'gracefully' with a head full of hair past our prime.
 Most of us know a receding hairline is more common in men than women!
 About the age of 36, quite a number of us will begin experiencing a bit of hair loss.
 By 50, others might already have pronounced baldness due to thinning hair.
 It may seem terrible, but there are a couple of ways we can tackle this hair issue.
-The main cause of hair loss has to do with genetics; however, there are other causes that are very preventable.
 Causes like infections, diet, chemical hair products, stress, even drugs!
 Some of these things we can avoid completely.

 Before you opt to see that dermatologist, it's better to try to identify factors that may be contributing to your receding hairline.

 - 1 Remedies

 - 2 Receding Hairline in Men Due to Stress